Learn How to Get 30%+ ROI on Rental Real Estate

 I’m not a fan of including this in my underwriting because I believe it is gambling, but I just wanted to show you the math behind it so you can see how your leverage is at work with government subsidized loans.
 It’s interesting to note that when the market goes down, more people can’t afford homeownership and turn to renting, which is good for the landlords.
 While an economic downtown is generally bad for those banking on appreciation, my monthly cashflow is more resistant to economic changes.

 3) Tax Benefits

-Your rental is a business, and if your expenses are tracking ~50% of your income, then you will be running at a near zero profit business on paper and not have any taxable income.
+Your rental is a business, and if your expenses are tracking ~50% of your income, then you will be running at a near zero profit business on paper and will not have any taxable income.
 If you are super-sneaky, you can also pass expenses through this business of yours, but work with your CPA first and don’t get greedy.
 Taking illegal shortcuts will definitely cost you in the long run.